£13,495 - £21,245 Price range

 It’s a naturally aspirated petrol engine, with maximum power coming in at 6,000rpm, while peak torque arrives at 4,600rpm.
 That leaves the mid-range a bit gutless, a problem the Nissan Juke (with its meaty turbocharged petrol engine) doesn’t have to worry about.
 Getting from a standstill to 62mph takes 12.0 seconds.

 With average fuel economy of 44.1mpg (39.2mpg in the automatic), the Tivoli falls behind the 1.2-litre petrol Nissan Juke, which can crack 50mpg.
 Emissions are 145g/km compared to the Juke’s 129g/km.

 SsangYong Tivoli diesel

 The diesel Tivolo joined the range after the model’s launch, but looks to be the better option.
-While the 0-62mph takes exactly the same time its increase in torque (105Ib ft compared to the petrol model) means you don’t have to work the engine as hard to make decent progress.
-It’s also quite a lot cheaper to run thanks to fuel economy of 65.7mpg and CO2 emissions that mean road tax comes in at just £30 a year.
+While the 0-62mph takes exactly the same time its increase in torque (105Ib ft more than the petrol model) means you don’t have to work the engine as hard to make decent progress.
+It’s also quite a lot cheaper to run thanks to fuel economy of 65.7mpg.

 Both four-wheel drive and front-wheel drive versions are available, while buyers can choose between a standard six-speed manual or automatic.
 Fitting a traditional automatic gearbox means acceleration is smoother than the CVT unit in the Juke.
 The auto comes with three driving modes – Eco, Power and Winter as well as a button on the gear lever that lets you control shift manually.
 Reviewers conclude the gearbox is best left in auto to do it’s thing.